 Provision of Patented Related Support Services

-The aim of the MRIC Technology Transfer Office (MRIC-TTO) is to provide:
+The objectives of the MRIC Technology Transfer Office (MRIC-TTO) are to provide:

 (i) technical support to local inventors, and

 (ii) assistance in the identification, protection and management of Intellectual Property (IP) that can arise from their activities.

 In this context, the MRIC has set up a collaborative agreement with SKS Law Associates to assist local inventors in accessing the following patent-related support services: